Lydia Mischkulnig

-Lydia Mischkulnig (* 2 August 1963 in Klagenfurt) is an Austrian writer living in Vienna.
-The winner of the Bertelsmann-Literaturpreis writes mainly novels, narratives and radio plays.
+Lydia Mischkulnig (born 2 August 1963 in Klagenfurt) is an Austrian writer living in Vienna.
+She was the winner of the Bertelsmann-Literaturpreis.

 Live

 Mischkulnig studied from 1981 onwards scenic design and film at the university of Music and Performing Arts Graz and from 1985 to 1990 scriptwriting and production at the Vienna Film Academy, University of Music and Performing Arts Vienna.

 From 1991 on, Mischkulnig works as a writer.
 In 1994 she published her debut novel „Halbes Leben".
 1996 she participated at the Festival of German-Language Literature and won the Bertelsmann-Literaturpreis.
 She wrote novels, narratives und radio dramas.

 Mischkulnig writes since 2015 columns (Federspiel, Die Furche) and essays on culture.
 She is editor of the Nadelstiche series, published by Theodor Kramer Verlag.
 She leads conceptualises discussion series in the literary quarter Alte Schmiede in Vienna.
 Examples are Werk/Leben, Textlupe.

 With author Sabine Scholl she wrote the five volume work Böhmische Bibel.
 In 2014 the composer Renald Deppe set a libretto by her to music.

 Mischkulnig held guest professorshipts and teaching positions at various universities.
 2008, 2011/12, and 2014/15 in Japan, from 2009 to 2016 at the University of Applied Arts in Vienna.
 She teaches literary writing, for example at the Leondinger Literaturakademie.